scylladb/scylladb/docs/README.md

 make -h
 ```

-### Prerequisites: Fedora 29/Debian-based Linux Distributions
+### Fedora 29/Debian-based Linux Distributions

-This should work out of the box with Fedora 29.
+Building the user docs should work out of the box on Fedora 29.

-### Prerequisites: Windows
+### Windows

-Use "Bash on Ubuntu on Windows", everything should be same as on a debian-based Linux.
+Use "Bash on Ubuntu on Windows" for the same tools and capabilites as on a debian-based Linux.
 Note: livereload seems not working on Windows.

-## Prerequisites: other systems

-FIXME

 # Lint